 Humane Farm Animal Care (HFAC) is an international nonprofit certification organization dedicated to improving the lives of farm animals in food production from birth through slaughter.
 The goal of the program is to improve the lives of farm animals by driving consumer demand for kinder and more responsible farm animal practices.
 When you see the Certified Humane Raised and Handled® label you can be assured that the food products have come from facilities that meet precise, objective standards for farm animal treatment.
-You can find Certified Humane® products in the U.S., Canada, Brazil, Chile and Peru.
+You can find Certified Humane® products in the U.S., Australia, Brazil, Canada, Chile, Hong Kong, and Peru.

 HFAC’s Fact Sheets for consumers provide information about specific humane issues as they relate to farm animals covered by the Certified Humane® program.